Dugong: Human activity

 Despite being legally protected in many countries, the main causes of population decline remain anthropogenic and include hunting, habitat degradation, and fishing-related fatalities.
 Entanglement in fishing nets has caused many deaths, although there are no precise statistics.
 Most issues with industrial fishing occur in deeper waters where dugong populations are low, with local fishing being the main risk in shallower waters.
-As dugongs cannot stay underwater for a very long period, they are highly prone to deaths due to entanglement.
+As dugongs cannot stay underwater for a very long period, they are highly prone to death due to entanglement.
 The use of shark nets has historically caused large numbers of deaths, and they have been eliminated in most areas and replaced with baited hooks.
-Hunting has historically been a problem too, although in most areas they are no longer hunted, with the exception of certain indigenous communities.
-In areas such as northern Australia, hunting remains the greatest impact on the dugong population.
+Hunting has historically been a problem too, although in most areas they are no longer hunted, except in certain indigenous communities.
+In areas such as northern Australia, hunting has the greatest impact on the dugong population.

 Vessel strikes have proved a problem for manatees, but the relevance of this to dugongs is unknown.
 Increasing boat traffic has increased danger, especially in shallow waters.
 Ecotourism has increased in some countries, although the effects remain undocumented.
 It has been seen to cause issues in areas such as Hainan due to environmental degradation.
-Modern farming practices and increased land clearing have also had an impact, and much of the coastline of dugong habitats are undergoing industrialization, with increasing human populations.
+Modern farming practices and increased land clearing have also had an impact, and much of the coastline of dugong habitats is undergoing industrialization, with increasing human populations.
 Dugongs accumulate heavy metal ions in their tissues throughout their lives, more so than other marine mammals.
 The effects are unknown.

 While international cooperation to form a conservative unit has been undertaken, socio-political needs are an impediment to dugong conservation in many developing countries.
 The shallow waters are often used as a source of food and income, problems exacerbated by aid used to improve fishing.
-In many countries, the legislation does not exist to protect dugongs, and if it does it is not enforced.
+In many countries, legislation does not exist to protect dugongs, and if it does it is not enforced.

 Oil spills are a danger to dugongs in some areas, as is land reclamation.
-In Okinawa the small dugong population is threatened by United States military activity.
+In Okinawa, the small dugong population is threatened by United States military activity.
 Plans exist to build a military base close to the Henoko reef, and military activity also adds the threats of noise pollution, chemical pollution, soil erosion, and exposure to depleted uranium.
 The military base plans have been fought in US courts by some Okinawans, whose concerns include the impact on the local environment and dugong habitats.
 It was later revealed that the government of Japan was hiding evidence of the negative effects of ship lanes and human activities on dugongs observed during surveys carried out off Henoko reef.
 One of the three individuals has not been observed since June 2015, corresponding to the start of the excavation operations.